-Middle School is made up of 37 pupils; years 7-9 including three year 5 pupils and one year 6 pupil.
+Middle School is made up of 38 pupils; years 7-9 including four year 5 pupils and one year 6 pupil.
 The majority of pupils are split across 3 classes, with 6 of the pupils working in other classes.
 Pupils are grouped in classes to meet their needs.
 Therefore, we have lots of pupils that are working on individualised curriculums and timetables.

 Pupils work in small class groups, with high levels of staffing.
 Some of our pupils, also have additional spaces where they work 1:1 to meet their complex needs.
 Pupils have a broad and balanced curriculum being delivered through our Longcause Curriculum documents.
 However, we are committed to ensure that the needs of the ‘whole child’ are being met.
 Therefore, this is taught in a flexible and creative way that means that each pupil can access their learning whilst continuing to support their personal development and drive towards independence.